-You should be aware that GDPR rights (including the right of access) are limited to your own personal data and certain data is exempt from the right of access.
-This will include information which identifies other individuals, or information which is subject to legal professional privilege.
+You should be aware that GDPR rights (including the right of access) are limited to your own personal data, and certain data is exempt.
+This will include information which identifies other individuals (and parents need to be aware this may include their own children, in certain limited situations), or information which is subject to legal privilege (for example legal advice given to or sought by the school, or documents prepared in connection with a legal action, or where a duty of confidence is owed by a legal adviser).

-The School is also not required to disclose any pupil examination scripts (or other information consisting solely of pupil test answers - although markers' comments may still be disclosable if they constitute pupil personal data); provide examination or other test marks ahead of their ordinary publication date; nor share any confidential reference held by the School that was (or will be) given for the purposes of the education, training or employment of any individual.
+The School is also not required to:

+- disclose any pupil examination scripts (or other information consisting solely of pupil test answers, potentially including in mock exam scripts or other types of exams / tests used to assess performance although markers' comments may still be disclosable if they constitute pupil personal data); or - provide examination or other test marks ahead of their ordinary publication date, nor share any confidential reference held by the school that was (or will be) given for the purposes of the education, training, appointment or employment of any individual.